-25.2 Data Preparation for Neural Network
+21.2 Data Preparation for Neural Network

-Learn about preparing data for the Neural Network algorithm.
+Learn about preparing data for Neural Network.

 The algorithm automatically "explodes" categorical data into a set of binary attributes, one per category value.
-Oracle Machine Learning for SQL algorithms automatically handle missing values and therefore, missing value treatment is not necessary.
+Oracle Data Mining algorithms automatically handle missing values and therefore, missing value treatment is not necessary.

 The algorithm automatically replaces missing categorical values with the mode and missing numerical values with the mean.
-The algorithm requires the normalization of numeric input and it uses z-score normalization.
+Neural Network requires the normalization of numeric input.
+The algorithm uses z-score normalization.
 The normalization occurs only for two-dimensional numeric columns (not nested).
 Normalization places the values of numeric attributes on the same scale and prevents attributes with a large original scale from biasing the solution.
 Neural Network scales the numeric values in nested columns by the maximum absolute value seen in the corresponding columns.

-25.3 Neural Network Algorithm Configuration
+21.3 Neural Network Algorithm Configuration

-Configure the Neural Network algorithm.
+Learn about configuring Neural Network algorithm.